elmernocon/extend-service-extension-python/README.md

 ### Test in Local Development Environment

-The sample custom guild service included in this template project can be tested locally using Swagger UI.
+This app can be tested locally through the Swagger UI.

-1. Run this `Extend Service Extension` sample app by using the command below.
+1. Run this app by using the command below.

    ```shell
    docker compose up --build
    ```

-2. If **PLUGIN_GRPC_SERVER_AUTH_ENABLED** is `true`, you will need the a user access token to access the REST API service.
+2. If **PLUGIN_GRPC_SERVER_AUTH_ENABLED** is `true`: Get access token to be able to access the REST API service.
 You can generate the user access token using [getusertoken.sh](getusertoken.sh) shell script.
 To run it, you will need to set the following environment variables.